S3-HSDM/Portfolio/Research & Documentation/Authentication.md

 ![LoggedInAs](https://github.com/S3-HSDM/Portfolio/blob/main/images/LoggedInAs.png)

 #### Conclusion
 Auth0 is a framework which grants my project the ability to give users permissions and make sure the wrong people can't access pages they aren't allowed to see.
 It is also relatively easy and fast to setup in your project.
 The whole process I described above took me about ~30 minutes.

-Therefor I can say that Auth0 is the right choice for my [project](https://github.com/S3-HSDM/HSDM-FrontEnd).
+## Conclusion
+I think Auth0 is the right right choice for my [project](https://github.com/S3-HSDM/HSDM-FrontEnd).
+The reason to assume this are it's fast and easily implemented in my project, it satisfies my requirements for authenticating and autorizing users and it's secure for the users since I don't have to store the users credentials in my database, since Auth0 keeps track of the users credentials.

 ## Sources
 [The DOT Framework - ICT Research Methods](https://ictresearchmethods.nl/The_DOT_Framework) </br>